blukat29/blukat29.github.io/_posts/2016-03-20-building-android-app-without-an-ide.md

 ant release
 ```

-The app is created at `bin/HelloApp-release-unsigned.apk`.
+The app will be created at `bin/HelloApp-release-unsigned.apk`.

 You can clean the build using